ACE-VSIT/CTFWriteups/25 Days Of Cyber Security/Day4 Santa's Watching.md

 Deploy the machine and then go through the provided information.

-Then just enter the ip of that challenge to the browser and you'll see a site as below:
+Then just enter the IP of that challenge to the browser and you'll see a site as below:

 ![24](https://user-images.githubusercontent.com/83836972/121534180-9d311000-ca1e-11eb-9a88-6ada646b49f0.PNG)